 Role of Distracted Driving in Injury Car Crashes

-Another common cause of car accidents that result in injuries occurs when the driver who is at fault in the crash is distracted behind the wheel.
+Another common cause of car wrecks that result in injuries occurs when the driver who is at fault in the crash is distracted behind the wheel.
 Distracted driving can take on a number of different forms, including:

 - Driving while texting